 Lymphoma (lim-FOAM-uh): Cancer that starts in the immune system cells called lymphocytes (LIM-fo-sites), which are a kind of white blood cell.

 Malignant (muh-LIG-nunt): Having cancer in it.

-Pediatric oncologist (pee-dee-AT-trick on-KAHL-uh-jist): A doctor who treats children who have cancer.
+Pediatric oncologist (pee-dee-AT-rick on-KAHL-uh-jist): A doctor who treats children with cancer.

 We have a lot more information for you.
 You can find it online at www.cancer.org.
 Or, you can call our toll-free number at 1-800-227-2345 to talk to one of our cancer information specialists.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.